KTH/kth-node-configuration/README.md

 NOTE: the helper methods obey standard URI syntax.
 Any get params you add will be set as properties on the config object.

+NOTE 2: Don't forget to escape special characters such as any ampersand (&) in keys to '%26'

 #### unpackApiKeysConfig(ENV_VAR_NAME_URI, defaultURI)

 This call returns an array of api access key objects.